top of page

 No Quiet Title for Innovators

-Quiet title is essential to property rights—whether you’re talking about land where the Environmental Protection Agency asserts unconstitutionally broad “navigable waters” regulations or by unfair eminent domain without just compensation, financial assets unduly taxed (again) at death or taken without due process through civil asset forfeiture.
+Quiet title is essential to property rights—whether land where the EPA asserts unconstitutionally broad “navigable waters” regulations or by unfair eminent domain.

 REAL CLEAR POLICY